-As of March 19, 2021, the closing price per share of our Common Stock was \$15.48 as reported on Nasdaq.
+On March 28, 2023, the closing price per share of our common stock was \$2.64 as reported by the Nasdaq Stock Market.

-The affirmative vote of a majority of the shares of Common Stock cast by the stockholders present at the meeting or represented by proxy at the Annual Meeting is required to approve the amendment of the 2018 Plan.
+The affirmative vote of a majority of the shares of common stock cast by the stockholders present in person or represented by proxy at the Annual Meeting is required to approve the amendment of the 2018 Plan.